diem/website/docs/wallet-app/public-demo-wallet.md

 4. Photograph of an officially recognized identification document (e.g., a passport or driver’s license, as defined by the local jurisdiction).
 5. The base currency used for presentation of the conversion rates.

-The account verification begins once the user completes registration.
-The user won’t be able to access the wallet until their account is verified.
+As noted above, all login details for the Libra Reference Wallet Demo will be fake credentials for “Sherlock Holmes”.
+The account verification begins once the user completes the registration demo.
+The user won’t be able to access the wallet until they have gone through the simulated account verification process.

 **Note:** *Account verification demos the expected behavior of a hypothetical wallet.
 For the Libra Reference Wallet, the verification succeeds automatically and the “pending” state is presented briefly to the user for demo purposes only.
 In addition, the identification document is always accepted and is not analysed or stored by the backend.
 Real-world user verification and risk management are beyond the scope of the reference wallet and contain many opportunities for further development.*

 Read more about the user verification [in the Risk section](#risk).

 ##### Sign in
-The wallet web UI is fully accessible only for authenticated users.
+The Public Demo Wallet is only accessible to authenticated users.
 When a user accesses the wallet website, the login page is the first page presented to the user.
-This is where the user is authenticated using their email id and password.
+This is where the user is authenticated using the auto generated username and password.

 Upon login, if a user is presented with a “Verification Pending” page, it means that the authentication has been successful but the user verification process is still underway.

 The password can be reset using the “Forgot Password” link.
 Alternatively, if the user is not yet registered, they can proceed to register by activating the “Sign up” link on the page.

 ##### Sign out